aleegeco/Distributed_Autonomous_Systems_Project/README.md

 ## References
 [1] S. Zhao and D. Zelazo, “Translational and scaling formation maneuver control via a bearing-based approach,” IEEE Transactions on Control of Network Systems, vol. 4, no. 3, pp. 429–438, 2015.
+[Link of the paper](https://arxiv.org/pdf/1506.05636.pdf)